icebert04/icebert04.github.io/_posts/2018-11-30-my-birthday's-won't-be-the-same.md

 Commemorating the life of my sister and putting in action on what can I do significantly in my lifetime.
 I have to use more of my skills and talents.
 I should voluntarily contribute more to this world.
 And learn to be selfish for a change and enjoy life every minute and every hour.

 My Life and Birthdays won't ever be the same again.
 My outlook is totally different.
 That changed when my sister showed up in my dreams and advised me this...
-"One Life, No Regrets"!
+**"One Life, No Regrets"**!

 I will always love you, my Dearest Sister!
 You will always be my Inspiration!